sol654/gtst_course/4_Networking_for_Hackers/Day_12 Introduction_to_Networking (part1).md

 NW part  -  host part
 128 .
 2  .
 45 .
 56
 ```
-- Have 16 bit of space for Hosts.
+- Have 16 bit of space for Hosts